 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+The matter was addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on the matter.

-Key audit matter How the matter was addressed in the audit Fair value hedge adjustment accounting due to the risk that:
+Key audit matter

+How the matter was addressed in the audit